BabylonJS/Documentation/content/How_To/WebXR/WebXR_Selected_Features.md

 });
 ```

 Note that each system might have different gestures for "select".
-In the quest it is executed when holding the index finger and the thumb together.
+In the Quest it is executed when holding the index finger and the thumb together.
 Other systems might have a different gesture for that.

 ### Using the hand and skeleton joint data